Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 s3cmd signurl s3://example-bucket/file.txt <unix epoch time>
 ```

+That generates access link that is valid until the given unix epoch time.
 To get the required unix epoch time, it's possible to use online calculators,
-e.g when one wants to grant access until a specific data, or then adding
+e.g when one wants to grant access until a specific date, or then adding
 the desired duration to the current time.

 ```